Close X

 How do we get a PDF of the Appeal Form?

 The approval authority is copied on all appeal confirmation emails to the appellant (or their representative).
 A PDF of the Appeal Form is attached to this email.
-Please keep this for your records, as this PDF is not available directly within the e-file portal.

 How do we access the documents attached to an appellant’s appeal?